garrytrinder/devproxy-security/readme.md

 ### Github Actions

-To use the workflow, you will need to create two secrets, `TEST_USERNAME` and `TEST_PASSWORD`, in your repository to store the username and password of your test account securely.
+To use the workflow, you will need to:

+* Create `TEST_PASSWORD` secret, set the value to the password of your test account.
 See [Creating secrets for a repository](https://docs.github.com/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository)
+* Create `TEST_USERNAME` variable, set the value to the username of your test account.
+See [Creating configuration variables for a repository](https://docs.github.com/actions/learn-github-actions/variables#creating-configuration-variables-for-a-repository)
+* Create `APPID` variable, set the value to the ID of the Microsoft Entra app registration which is stored in the `env.js` file in the `src` directory.

 ![GitHub Actions workflow job summary displaying the markdown report](./assets/github-actions.png)

 ### Azure Pipelines

-To use the workflow, you will need to create two variables, `TEST_USERNAME` and `TEST_PASSWORD`, to store the username and password of your test account securely.
+To use the workflow, you will need to:

+* Create `TEST_PASSWORD` variable, set the value to the password of your test account.
 See [Secret variable in the UI](https://learn.microsoft.com/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash#secret-variable-in-the-ui)
+* Create `TEST_USERNAME` variable, set the value to the username of your test account.
+* Create `APPID` variable, set the value to the ID of the Microsoft Entra app registration which is stored in the `env.js` file in the `src` directory.

 ![Azure Pipelines job summary](./assets/azure-pipelines.png)